top of page

 "New wine skins - today!"
 From the Slidell/Pearl River/Lacombe area on the eastern side of Louisiana to Lake Charles/Sulphur area on the western side of Louisiana!
 From Shreveport to Alexandria to Monroe and all points in between.
 Cities and small communities alike.
 There is much going on, driven by the Holy Spirit, in this Sacrificial and Eucharistic State of Louisiana

-One can go to this page of this website and see numersous events that have been submitted for posting - shown by location and event with details available.
-Then, on that same page, one can scroll down and see the many websites across Louisiana that will show so much more that is available.
-Spend some time on that page and consider becoming involved in one or more of what you see there and always network-network-network out into the deep!
+Then, on that same page, one can scroll further down the page and see the many websites across Louisiana that will show so much more that is available to one that is searching!
+Spend some time on that page and consider becoming involved in one or more of what you see there and always "network-network-network" with others trying to cast out into the deep!
+Join the assembly for the Lord!

 Come, Holy Spirit!

 The same Holy Spirit that moved William a hundred years ago continues to flow in and outward from Louisiana today.
-A land no longer aided by William, in bodily form of course, but by the same Holy Spirit that earlier inspired his zeal to heal, deliver and evangelize!
+A land no longer personally aided by William, in bodily form of course, is led by the same Holy Spirit that earlier inspired his zeal to heal, deliver and evangelize across America!
+Today, it can be rightfully assumed that William can pray and intercede for the Church, as it tries to do simular acts of faith that he was not allowed to do.

-If you truly believe that, believe that William Joseph Seymour can serve as a great example for all to model and follow in the face of personal flaws, extreme sacrifices, conflicts, and hardship!
-And always, when facing those types of hurdles:
+If you truly believe that William Joseph Seymour can serve as a great example of an intercessory Catholic soul, for all to model and follow, in the face of his personal flaws, extreme sacrifices, conflicts, and hardships he faced in his life, then we must continue to push on in ours!
+And always, when facing simular hurdles, remember ...

 Want to discuss this further, contact me.